RayKay91/detox-react-native/README.md

 7. Add `npx react-native run-ios` in `/.detoxrc.json` `apps.ios.build` .
 (You might need to add the property if it doesn't exist)
 8. In `/ios` run `pod install` -- install cocoa pods for ios
 9. Run `detox build -c ios` -- this will run the command specified in step 7. `-c` is short for `--configuration`
-10. Find your `APPNAME.app` binary and paste the path in `/.detoxrc.json` `apps.ios.binaryPath` (see below)
+10. Find your `APPNAME.app` binary and paste the path in `/.detoxrc.json` `apps.ios.binaryPath`*
 11. Run `detox test -c ios` -- this runs the tests in the `/e2e/` .
 The file names for the test should be `TESTNAME.e2e.js`
 12. You should see the test suite start to run.

-If you can't find your app binary or want to set it in a logical place follow the following steps:
+*If you can't find your app binary or want to set it in a logical place follow the following steps:

 1. Launch Xcode workspace for the relevant app.
-   2. File > Workspace settings...
+   1. File > Workspace settings...
-   3. Click Derived Data and set it to 'Workspace-relative location'
+   2. Click Derived Data and set it to 'Workspace-relative location'
-   4. Click Advanced
+   3. Click Advanced
-   5. Click Custom, set the drop down input to 'Relative to Workspace'
+   4. Click Custom, set the drop down input to 'Relative to Workspace'
-   6. Done.
+   5. Done.

+---

+---

 The Device object is globally available in the test files and has several methods.
 It facilitates control of the attached device.